Editor’s note: This article has been updated to reveal the winner of the April voting round.

 Paseo Boulevard was renamed Dr. Martin Luther King Jr. Boulevard this January, the result of an effort that first started eight years ago.

 Turns out, the change to one of Kansas City, Missouri’s main thoroughfares stirred up a few curiousKC questions.
-So here it is, a new batch of questions for you to mull over and vote on.
-But first, we’ll give you the background on why your fellow Kansas Citians submitted these four questions to curiousKC.
+So here it is, the batch of questions you voted on.
+Before we reveal the winner, read the background on why your fellow Kansas Citians submitted these four questions to curiousKC.

 Stacey McBride has submitted questions to curiousKC before, but this time her query was sparked by ‘Nelly Don: The Musical.’
 “There’s the James A Reed Road — that’s who (Don) married — I go on it all the time,” McBride said.
 “But, I thought, ‘Huh, I can’t think of a Nelly Donn Road’.
 And then it occurred to me – because I have two daughters – come to think of it, I don’t think there are any (streets named after women).”
 She wants Flatland to prove her wrong.